 Why you should include fenugreek in your diet | Fenugreek Benefits

 If you happen to come across some of grandma's home remedies, fenugreek couldn't be missed there!
-From treating beauty and hair woes to taming chronic diseases - methi can be a one stop shop for all your health related issues.
+From treating beauty and hair problems to taming chronic diseases - methi can be a one-stop shop for all your health related issues.

 Methi is enriched with galactomannan which plays a vital role in combating the risk of heart disease as well diabetes.
 This compound helps in slowing down blood sugar absorption.
 Methi is rich in amino acids that help in the production of insulin.
 It is an energy dense ingredient, therefore helps in keeping you full for longer.
 It is a good source of soluble fibre and is excellent for digestion.
 It also aids in curing heartburn, fever and sore throat.

 Tip:Soak methi seeds overnight and have them on an empty stomach in the morning.
 Health experts believe that consuming soaked methi seeds first thing in morning can help regulate blood sugar levels, cholesterol and promote good digestion.
 You can also boil the seeds and use the water to wash your face to get rid of skin irritation and rashes.